siddhantrao23/siddhantrao23.github.io/_posts/2023-11-21-slotted-pages.md

 ### ✨ SLOTTED PAGES ✨

-This miracle structure allows the database to deal with the problems mentioned before in the best and most easy-to-understand way.
+This miracle structure allows the database to deal with the problems mentioned before in the best and easy-to-understand way.
 Each page is split up into three main parts.
 - Header: containing metadata and other important cell and page information. (checksum, flags)
 - Pointers/Offsets: holds the offsets and size of each cell and maintains logical ordering of cells.
 - Cells: the actual tuples of information.